 So not only will no interest accrue on student loan debt, but borrowers can also get forbearance to avoid falling behind on payments.
 According to the office of Federal Student Aid, any borrowers who were more than 31 days delinquent on March 13, 2020, would automatically be placed on administrative forbearance, meaning they would be granted the same grace period.

 Anyone who falls more than a month behind on their payments will also be placed on forbearance, and you can request forbearance through your loan servicer if you need the extra relief.
 So overall if you can afford to keep making your monthly payments your money will go further since you’re not paying interest, and if you can’t afford to pay, then you have a safety net.

-Although the DOE announced that these relief measures will be in place through the Fall, that doesn’t necessarily mean they’ll end on September 30, 2020.
+Although the DOE announced that these relief measures will be in place through the year’s end, that doesn’t necessarily mean they’ll end on December 31, 2020.
 The FSA previously updated the terms of this loan forbearance policy, so the best thing to do is stay updated on the news.

 Things have moved quickly over the past few weeks, so it’s important to stay updated as policies change.
 For now, student borrowers can feel a bit relieved as some of the pressure of student loan debts has been lifted.
 However you plan to proceed, you should contact your loan provider to get specific information on your loans.

 Otherwise, keep checking for updates on how student loan payments will be impacted moving forward.
 And, most importantly, stay safe and healthy!
 Coronavirus can take a toll on anyone’s physical or mental health, so you shouldn’t need to worry about your student loans right now.